laikal/HIKI-Notifier/README.md

 When a registered channel goes LIVE, HIKI Notifier displays a desktop notification.

-The notification shows information such as:
+The notification displays:

 - Channel name
 - Stream title
-- Viewer count
+- Current viewer count

 Press **Watch Live** to open the stream in your default browser.